pulseshift/openui5-gulp-starter-kit/README.md

 yarn build
 ```

-Afterwards, the production app build can be tested by run `gulp testDist`.
+Afterwards, the production app build can be tested by run `yarn gulp testDist`.
 The app should open in your browser automatically, otherwise open: `http://localhost:3000`

 ### Contributing & Troubleshooting